Product affinity model¶

 Audience Size Small |

-A small audience is predicted to incude ~50% of future purchasers, while including the fewest non-purchasers.
-Use a small audience size to help prevent wasted spend and reduce opt-outs. |
+A small audience size is predicted to include ~50% of future purchasers and to include the fewest number of non-purchasers.
+Tip A small audience size helps prevent wasted spend and reduces opt-outs. |

 Audience Size Medium |

-A medium audience is predicted to include ~70% of future purchasers, though it may also include a moderate number of non-purchasers. |
+A medium audience size is predicted to include ~70% of future purchasers and to include a moderate number of non-purchasers. |

 Audience Size Large |

-A large audience is predicted to include ~90% of future purchasers, while also including a high number of non-purchasers. |
+A large audience size is predicted to include ~90% of future purchasers and to include a high number of non-purchasers. |

 Customer ranking¶